The ultimate superfood

 We truly believe that the Goji plant is a gift to humanity from mother nature!
-It's a viney shrub producing delicious red berries, that is native to Tibet, China, Nepal, and Mongolia, that has been used for over 2000 years in their traditional medicines, but also in cuisine, a trend recently gaining popularity in the western countries.
+It's a viney shrub producing delicious red berries, that is native to Tibet, China, Nepal, and Mongolia, which has been used for over 2000 years in their traditional medicines, but also in cuisine, a trend recently gaining popularity in the western countries.

-The two main varieties of the goji plant are "Lycium barbarum" and "Lycium chinense", although over 70 different species are known throughout the world, many of them native to Europe.
+The two main varieties of the Goji plant are "Lycium barbarum" and "Lycium chinense", although over 70 different species are known throughout the world, many of them native to Europe.
 It belongs to the nightshade family (Solanaceae) which includes tomatoes, eggplant, peppers and potatoes.
 The berries have a mild sweet and sour taste, kind of a mixture between cherries and cranberries.

 Goji berries are used in the Traditional Chinese Medicine for alleviating mineral deficiency, combating heat distress, dispelling wind, enhancing eyesight, to treat the liver, the kidneys, hypertension, lower back problems and to boost fertility.